 We live in a world of information overload.
 With technology pushing alerts constantly and new stimuli overwhelming the senses continually, is there a limit to how much people can take in?
 Science tells us that while the human brain doesn’t necessarily have a storage capacity, there are constraints on how much people can learn.
 Knowledge retention is affected by issues such as attention span, care factor, and repetition.
-In business, refresher training can help mitigate those issues and keep your employees focused on their jobs.
+In businesses such as convenience stores, refresher training can help mitigate those issues and keep your employees focused on their jobs.

 The Who, What, Why, and When of Refresher Training